|

 The dog is noncarrier of the mutant gene.

-It is very unlikely that the dog will develop Progressive Retinal Atrophy (rcd2-PRA) Option 1 by Laboklin.
+It is very unlikely that the dog will develop Progressive Retinal Atrophy (rcd2-PRA) by Laboklin.
 The dog will never pass the mutation to its offspring, and therefore it can be bred to any other dog.

 Carrier